google-github-actions/auth/docs/TROUBLESHOOTING.md

 in subsequent actions.
 You can remove the `token_format` from your YAML.
 To further debug:

-1. Look at the [debug logs][debug-logs] to see exactly which step is failing.
+1. Enable [GitHub Actions debug logging][debug-logs] and re-run the workflow to see exactly which step is failing.
 Ensure you are using the latest version of that GitHub Action.

 1. Make sure you use `actions/checkout@v3` **before** the `auth` action in your workflow.